runu OCI runtime enables container managers to run Unikraft unikernels

 This feature is currently still considered experimental

-Then, running a unikernel is as simple as specifying runu
+Then, running a unikernel is as simple as specifying runu as the container

 runtime on the command line: